PetrGlad/emmate/README.md

 ## TODO

-- [ ] Have a separate edit-position and play-start cursors (time bookmarks), so it is easier to jump back and listen to the modified version.
+- [ ] Persist bookmarks in project.
+- [ ] Location history navigation (e.g. go to a bookmark that was visited recently), with Alt + LeftArrow / RightArrow
 - [ ] Time marks on stave ("minute:second" from the beginning).
 - [ ] Consider TransportTime to be signed (see also StaveTime).
 There are too many conversions forth and back.
 - [ ] When start playing send current CC values (will help damper to take effect immediately, not on next change).